brianloveswords/badge-studio/README.md

 # badge-studio.js

+## TODO
+* **Inconsistent Bug**: Sometimes when a glyph is added on top of a background image, trying to move around the glyph moves around the background.
+This doesn't happen all the time, though, and it seems to happen more on Firefox than Chrome.
+Probably not a *huge* deal.
+* **Enhancement**: Caching/preloading.
+We lazyload shapes, but we probably shouldn't – clipping masks should be preloaded so they are instantaneous.
+Thankfully, we *do* cache them after they've been loaded once.
+* **Enhancement**: Warn (or preferably don't even allow) users when they try to add an image that violates Same-Origin-Policy.
+Doing a ton of work only to figure out the canvas has been tainted would suck.
+* **Enhancement**: Periodically save state to `localStorage`.
+This shouldn't be too hard – `fabric` is awesome serialization scheme.
+Basically, `JSON.stringify(fabricCanvas)` and `fabricCanvas.loadFromJSON()` would do the trick.
+We'd just need to figure out when to blow out that save state (for shared computers and such, probably on both a timelimit and "save and exit" event or something)
+* **Enhancement**: Text support.
+This was dropped for the MVP, but probably wouldn't be too hard to add back in if we really wanted it in there.

 ## Usage

 Requires fabric.js to be loaded beforehand.
 Note, this was developed against v1.4.0 – I tried v1.4.5 initially, but the docs weren't up to date for it, so it's *highly* recommended you just use v1.4.0.